Kinvey/dotnet-sdk/README.md

 ##DISCLAIMER

 This is an alpha release of the Kinvey-Xamarin Library.
 There are many wrappers that need to be added, and the current implementation requires much more verbosity than will be required.
-Also, future refactoring is planned for adding support for the async/await pattern instead of spawning threads.
+Also, future refactoring is planned which might break backwards compatibility.

+Please report any issues on the issues section of this project, thank you!

+Also check out the index branch for current features being developed

 ## Build
 Pre-requisites: